Rudy Moise: Medicine

-To fulfill his requirements for a federal grant for medical studies, he worked for four years in a Miami clinic in a community with a large number of Haitian refugees, that had been underserved, and lacked enough doctors who spoke Creole.
+To fulfill his requirements for a federal grant for medical studies, Moise worked for four years in a Miami clinic in a community with a large number of Haitian refugees, that had been underserved, and lacked enough doctors who spoke Creole.
 After four years, he started his own practice in an 800 square-foot storefront in North Miami, which grew into a Comprehensive Health Center with several locations amassing to 10,000 square-footage.

 Soon after opening his own practice, Moise enrolled at the University of Miami where he earned an MBA, and then a JD.

 In the 1980s, Moise worked as the on-call surgeon for Miami Vice.

 Military

-Upon completion of his JD at UM, Moise volunteered to enter the Air Force Reserve, where served for twenty-one years and rose as flight surgeon to the rank of colonel, the highest ranking American of Haitian descent to hold such a position.
+Upon completion of his JD at UM, Moise volunteered to enter the Air Force Reserve, where he served for twenty-one years and rose as flight surgeon to the rank of colonel, the highest ranking American of Haitian descent to hold such a position.

 Business ventures

-He has used his profits to invest in more than twenty businesses that include an ambulance company and a movie production firm.
+Moise has used his profits to invest in more than twenty businesses that include an ambulance company and a movie production firm.

 In 2001, Moise established Miami's first full-time Creole-language radio station, Radio Carnivale, leasing airtime from 1020 AM.
 The station went defunct in 2004.

 Moise was President of the University of Miami Alumni Association (2003–2005), and has served on a number of boards.